 Is the test legal and approved?

-Abbott Laboratories have an outstanding global reputation and have received FDA Emergency Use Authorisation, the CE Mark and MHRA clearance.
-For more about Abbott Laboratories Covid-19 test click here.
+Roche have an outstanding global reputation and have received CE Mark and MHRA clearance for this test.

 Will the antibody test tell me if I have previously been infected?

 Correct, a positive test suggests it is very likely you have been infected / exposed to Covid-19 in the past AND formed an antibody immune response.

 Does a positive antibody test mean I am immune?

-At the time of writing, no human reinfections with SARS-CoV-2 have been confirmed in patients who had antibodies but this is extremely rare.
-This suggests the body develops immunity, antibody levels seem to rise in patients as viral counts drop and reinfections are very uncommon.
+At the time of writing, some human reinfections with SARS-CoV-2 have been confirmed in patients who had antibodies but this is extremely rare.
+This suggests the body usually develops significant immunity as antibody levels seem to rise in patients as viral counts drop and reinfections are very uncommon.

 Following the 2002 SARS virus outbreak the responsible virus SARS-CoV was studied extensively.
 Research showed patients with antibodies were immune over a 3 year period2.
 Covid-19 (SARS-Cov2) is closely related to SARS-CoV, both viruses having originated in bats.